Huntington, West Virginia: Primary and secondary

-The residents of Huntington are served by the Cabell and Wayne County School Systems, which include Huntington High School, Cabell Midland High School, Spring Valley High School, Cabell County Career Technology Center, five middle schools, and 19 elementary schools.
+The residents of Huntington are served by the Cabell County Schools and Wayne County School System, which include Huntington High School, Cabell Midland High School, Spring Valley High School, Cabell County Career Technology Center, five middle schools, and 19 elementary schools.
 Private schools include the St. Joseph Catholic School (a regionally accredited, parochial school), Grace Christian School (a regionally accredited, evangelical school), and Covenant School.

 Postsecondary education

 Marshall University is a public research university in Huntington.
 It was founded in 1837 and is named after John Marshall, the fourth Chief Justice of the United States Supreme Court.
 The university is composed of eight undergraduate and graduate colleges and schools.
 At the time of Huntington's founding, Holderby's Landing was already the home of Marshall College State Normal School, founded as a private subscription school by residents of Guyandotte and the surrounding area.
 Local attorney John Laidley hosted the meeting which led to the founding of Marshall Academy, named after Laidley's friend, John Marshall.

 Marshall's sports teams are known as the Marshall Thundering Herd, a name deriving from a Zane Grey novel released in 1925.
 The home field for the football program is James F. Edwards Field at the Joan C. Edwards Stadium.
 Basketball is played at the Cam Henderson Center.
 Soccer is played at Veterans Memorial Soccer Stadium.
 Marshall participates in NCAA Division I FBS as a member of the Sun Belt Conference.
 On November 14, 1970, Southern Airways Flight 932 jet transporting 75 Marshall University football players, coaches, staff, and supporters crashed just short of the Tri-State Airport in adjoining Ceredo, West Virginia, resulting in the death of all passengers.
 The crash has been described as "the worst sports-related air tragedy in U.S. history".

 Other postsecondary education institutions in Huntington include the Robert C. Byrd Institute for Advanced Manufacturing, Mountwest Community & Technical College, the Huntington Junior College, St. Mary's Medical Center's School of Medical Imaging, School of Nursing, and School of Respiratory Care, as well as the Tri-State Institute of Pharmaceutical Sciences.